cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Suppose we are given a KDF, and a Diffie-Hellman group providing the following operations:

-- GenerateKeyPair(): Generate an ephemeral key pair `(sk, pk)` for the DH group in use
+- DeriveKeyPair(ikm): Derive a key pair (sk, pk) from a byte sequence of length Nsk.
 - DH(sk, pk): Perform a non-interactive DH exchange using the private key sk and public key pk to produce a Diffie-Hellman shared secret of length Ndh
-- MarshalPk(pk): Produce a byte string of length Npk encoding the public key `pk`
+- Marshal(pk): Produce a byte string of length Npk encoding the public key `pk`
-- UnmarshalPk(enc): Parse a byte string of length Npk to recover a public key
+- Unmarshal(enc): Parse a byte string of length Npk to recover a public key
-- UnmarshalSk(enc): Parse a byte string of length Nsk to recover a private key.
-This function can fail on some inputs.
 - Ndh: The length in bytes of a Diffie-Hellman shared secret produced by the DH function of this KEM.
+- Nsk: The length in bytes of a Diffie-Hellman private key

 Then we can construct a KEM called `DHKEM(Group, KDF)` in the following way, where `Group` denotes the Diffie-Hellman group and